International Politics BSc

 About the course

-American political issues, the Holocaust, democracy, globalisation, the Arab-Israeli conflict – these are only some of the political aspects and key events you will be able to explore in detail as part of the course.
+American political issues, the Holocaust, democracy, globalisation, Parties and Voters in the UK – these are only some of the political aspects and key events you will be able to explore in detail as part of the course.

 As well as providing a foundation in the approaches to, and theories of, politics and international relations, the programme will develop your understanding of the importance of politics in a globalising and integrating world.